bowdoin-gis-f17/teams/README.md

                         Cristina invitde to use bsolomen24 repo
         Jack Ward and Alex Gentle
                         agentle invited to joliv repo
+        Phillip Wang and Jessica Webber
+                        phillipwang1 invited to JessicaWebber repo

 teams for project1 - matrix multiplication